pkolaczk/fclones/fclones/README.md

 The build will write the binary to `.cargo/bin/fclones`.

+### Shell completions

+`fclones` supports shell completions but you have to set it up manually at the moment, which can be done by adding the script printed by the `fclones complete` subcommand to your shell configuration.
+All shells supported by [clap_complete](https://docs.rs/clap_complete/latest/clap_complete/aot/enum.Shell.html) are supported.
+At the time of writing this includes:

+- Bash: Add `eval "$(fclones complete bash)"` to your `~/.bashrc`
+- Zsh: Add `source <(fclones complete zsh)` to your `~/.zshrc`
+- Fish: Add `fclones complete fish | source` to your `~/.config/fish/config.fish`
+- Elvish
+- Powershell

 ## Usage

 `fclones` offers separate commands for finding and removing files.
 This way, you can inspect